STATWORX/zero-shot-text-classification/blog.md

 # Zero-Shot Text Classification

-Text classification is one of the most common applications for natural language processing (NLP).
+Text classification is one of the most common applications of natural language processing (NLP).
 It is the task of assigning a set of predefined categories to a text snippet.
 Depending on the type of problem, the text snippet could be a sentence, a paragraph, or even a whole document.
-There are many potential real-world applications for text classification, but among the most frequent ones are sentiment analysis, topic, intent, spam, and hate speech classification.
+There are many potential real-world applications for text classification, but among the most common ones are sentiment analysis, topic modeling and intent, spam, and hate speech detection.

 The standard approach to text classification is training a classifier in a supervised regime.
 To do so, one needs pairs of text and associated categories (aka labels) from the domain of interest as training data.
 Then, any classifier (e.g., a neural network) can learn a mapping function from the text to the most likely category.
-While this approach can work quite well for many settings, its feasibility highly depends on the availability of those hand-labeled training pairs.
+While this approach can work quite well for many settings, its feasibility highly depends on the availability of those hand-labeled pairs of training data.

 Though pre-trained language models like BERT can reduce the amount of data needed, it does not make it obsolete altogether.
-For real-world applications, data availability remains therefore the biggest hurdle.
+Therefore, for real-world applications, data availability remains the biggest hurdle.

 ## Zero-Shot Learning